mikeoz/opn2/docs/Opn2_First_Principles_Statement.md

 ## How This Will Be Used

 This document lives in `/docs/` and will be referenced:
-- At the start of each HRF (High-Resolution Feature) work cycle.
+- At the start of each work cycle.
 - In all implementation specs (`_Task_Spec.md`), as the basis for architecture.
 - In QA gates and postmortem reviews.